MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 ### <a name="setServiceAccount"></a>Set the SQL Server service accounts

-On each SQL Server VM, set the SQL Server service account.
+On each SQL Server VM, complete the following steps to set the SQL Server service account.
 Use the accounts that you created when you configured the domain accounts.

 1. Open **SQL Server Configuration Manager**.
 1. Right-click the SQL Server service, and then select **Properties**.
 1. Set the account and password.
-1. Repeat these steps on the other SQL Server VM.

 For SQL Server availability groups, each SQL Server VM needs to run as a domain account.

 ## Add failover clustering

-To add failover clustering features, do the following steps on both SQL Server VMs:
+To add failover clustering features, complete the following steps on both SQL Server VMs:

 1. Connect to the SQL Server virtual machine through RDP by using the **CORP\install** account.
 Open the **Server Manager** dashboard.
 1. Select the **Add roles and features** link on the dashboard.